-Invaders and Settlers - The Vikings
+Invaders and Settlers - Who were better the Anglo Saxons or the Vikings?

 Who were The Vikings?

 The Vikings came from the area of the modern Scandinavian countries (Denmark, Norway and Sweden).

 They set out in boats called longships to 'go Viking' (which means to go travelling around looking for resources and land to claim as their own).